ckaur5689/DataLiteracy/README.md

 HTML and Markdown documentation is © Crown copyright and available under the terms of the Open Government Licence (OGL): https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/

-This repository will contain tools and frameworks with examples, designed to enhance an organisation's data culture while empowering analysts to effectively share their expertise, work in partnership with business users and together drive data-informed decision-making.
+This repository provides tools, frameworks, and practical examples to strengthen organisational data culture.
+It empowers analysts to share their expertise effectively, collaborate with business stakeholders, and collectively drive data-informed decision-making.

 # Motivation
 A data-driven culture is crucial for organisations to make informed decisions, gain a competitive edge, and improve outcomes by leveraging evidence and data rather than assumptions.